 - For dropped items we recommend the Reacher.
 It is specifically made for quads with little/no hand function, so is operated by flexing the wrist rather than squeezing.
 We are looking at future project for a smaller gripper.

-- For keys we actually have 2 solutions!
-The keywing gives you a slightly bigger surface to grip (and is an easy way to colour-code your keys!) and the Key Turner is a much chunkier base to use to grip and turn.
+- The keywing gives you a slightly bigger surface to grip (and is an easy way to colour-code your keys as it is available in three colours!).

 - For laundry perhaps a large ‘delicates bag’ would work, just put all your washing inside it and wash the laundry in the bag.
 How do you guys manage trying to move the heavy water-filled washing?